Fachforen LogiMAT 2019

 Supply chain organisations are efficient, agile and disruptive

-Chaired by: Bettina Bohlmann, Start-In Guide, 3p procurement branding GmbH, Düsseldorf; Contributor at the conference EXCHAiNGE 2019
+Chaired by: Bettina Bohlmann, Start-In Guide, 3p procurement branding GmbH, Düsseldorf; Contributor to the Supply Chain Summit EXCHAiNGE 2019

 Many supply chain organisations focus exclusively on efficiency and the ability to optimise.
 This can have a fatal effect when change is fast paced.
 Even if the core business is designed on lean management principles, organisational units are still also needed that have the structure and mindset of a start-up and which focus entirely on (disruptive) innovation.
 Instead of formalisation, hierarchy and structuring, the units that focus on cross-cultural ‘research and experimentation’ are more likely to be described as informal, autonomous and risk-tolerant.